Zhengzhou University: Rankings

 There are 17 ESI disciplines in the top 1% of the world, including clinical medicine, chemistry, materials science, engineering, pharmacology and toxicology, biology and biochemistry, molecular biology and genetics, neuroscience and behavioral science, immunology, environment and ecology, physics, social science overview, computer science, agricultural science, microbiology, plant and zoology, mathematics, etc.

-Zhengzhou University has been ranked among top 150-200 global universities by Academic Ranking of World Universities since 2023, and 203th globally and 45th in Asia as of 2025 by the US News & World Report Best Global University Ranking.
+Zhengzhou University has been ranked among the top 150-200 global universities by Academic Ranking of World Universities since 2023, and 203rd globally and 45th in Asia as of 2025 by the US News & World Report Best Global University Ranking.

 Times Higher Education 2023 has ranked ZZU in 601-800 best global universities, while the QS World University Rankings 2025 ranked it 511 globally.
 The CWTS Ranking 2023 of Leiden University ranked ZZU as 50th best global university whereas NTU World Universities Ranking 2021 ranked it 134.
 The QS Asia Top Universities 2022 ranked it among 220 best universities of Asia.